 The Patriarchs Court

 Once inside the park boundaries we happened upon The Patriarchs Court, which has a short trail to a viewing point.
 We discovered though, that if we crossed to the other side of the road there was a small trail leading to the river and beyond that the trail continued even further.
 With a distant waterfall in our sights, we headed up the trail.

 Before we left home we had everything we needed sitting in the living room.
 But, we could not find our boots.
 I mean, “could not” find them anywhere.
 We searched our closet, our two storage rooms and the attic, to no avail.
 We looked in places that no self-respecting boots would dare tread.
 They were not to be found.
 Today, as we were hiking to the waterfall and my shoes were slipping in the wet clay soil, I kept thinking, “Where in the hell are our boots?”
 I just know when we walk in the door we’ll see them sitting somewhere completely obvious!
 But, onward we trekked.

 I should say that I have the best hiking buddy ever.
 Abi takes my hand and pulls me up the steep switchbacks.
 And, he let’s me hold on to his shoulders when we head downhill.
 He does so not only because he loves me, but mostly because he knows if there is an opportunity for me to slip and fall, I’ll find it.

 After the Rain

-Then, after a pretty good downpour of hail, the top of the cliff was covered with a white layer which was so pretty.
-Another 15 minutes down the trail, we turned around and every inch of white was gone and the water was flowing again.
+After a pretty good downpour of hail, the top of the cliff was covered with a white layer which was so pretty.
+Another 15 minutes down the trail, we turned around and every inch of white was gone.
+And, the water was flowing again.
 It was a great first experience in this spectacular country.